Social Media Policy

 - All social media sites created by faculty, staff, or students must add a representative of the Office of Communications as an administrator: firstname.lastname@example.org and/or provide username, password, and log-in information.

 - All social media sites must provide the Office of Communications the names and contact information of all administrators.
+The Office of Communications must be notified of any changes or additions to designated administrators.

 - Assign an administrator who regularly monitors postings and content.